-Harvey’s Black Porter Stout, which is now available in 330 ml. cans pours a black colour and has a roasted coffee aroma.
+I chose to pair this with Harvey’s Black Porter Stout, which is now available in 330 ml. cans.
+It pours a black colour and has a roasted coffee aroma.
 This is a very smooth, rich drink with a real depth of flavour.
 Hints of coffee and chocolate come through.
 This beer has none of the harsh acrid tastes of some stouts.
 This is a beer to sip slowly in order to appreciate its complex taste.
 Stout traditionally goes with shellfish, especially oysters.
-It would also goes well with a casserole.
+It would also go well with a casserole.